 While Building Pathways is a co-educational pre-apprenticeship training program, we are actively seeking women applicants.
 Women can do this work.
 In India about 40% of all construction workers are women.
 In the U.S., some trades have gotten as high as 25% women.
 And yet no one tells women that these high-skill, high-pay jobs are an option.
 Find out more >>

-For more information about the Building Pathways Building Trades Pre-Apprenticeship Program, please see our program brochure or attend an Information Session.
+For more information about the Building Pathways Building Trades Pre-Apprenticeship Program, please see our program brochure.
 For more information about union apprenticeship, visit our Careers in Construction page.

 Meet Shamaiah Turner, a 2012 Building Pathways graduate who will finish her 5-year apprenticeship in the Sheet Metal Workers Local 17 training program in May 2017.
 Shamaiah’s success in launching her career in the building trades was featured in two recent Boston Globe articles.
 Shamaiah is not only a success in the field, but has also been active in her union and in the Greater Boston Labor Council’s Futures Committee which works to empower young workers in their unions and across the region.